 Among other square or rectangular shaped diamonds, some of the most notable cutting styles include:

 The cushion cut.
 The brilliant style has been around since the mid-1700’s, it was the most common cut until the early 20th century.
 Originally designed to retain as much weight from the original crystal as possible, this brilliant cut combines a square cut with rounded corners (much like a cushion).
 Antique dealers are often on the lookout for the older version of these diamonds, as their light patterns tend to be chunkier and more distinctive than modern-cut diamonds.

 The radiant and barion cuts.
 Perfected around in the 1970’s, these create vibrant and fiery diamonds, ideal as a center-stone surrounded by smaller diamonds.

 The baguette cut.
-Named for the French word baguette, which means “long rod,” this cut became popular during the 1920′s, an era when the Art Deco movement encouraged geometric shape and symmetrical flow.
-This cut is generally used for smaller side stones.
-They are often measured by dimensional size, rather than carat weight.
+Named for the French word baguette, which means “long rod,” this cut became popular during the 1920′s.
+The 1920’s was an era when the Art Deco movement encouraged geometric shape and symmetrical flow.
+This baguette cut is more generally used for smaller side stones.
+Baguettes are often times measured by dimensional size rather than carat weight.

 Developed in 1902 and named after its creator, Joseph Asscher.
-It was also a popular cut for Art Deco jewelry.
-It is similar to the emerald cut, though it differs in that its facets are larger and it tends to be square rather than rectangular.
-Around 2002, this cut became popular again as modifications were made to the cut.
+Not surprisingly a popular cut for Art Deco jewelry.
+It is similar to the emerald cut.
+The Asscher cut differs in that its facets are larger and it tends to be square rather than rectangular.
+Modifications to the Asscher cut were made in 2002.
+This made them become popular again.